aBraM-aBraM/kupid/README.md

 # Kupid

 extension used to show your likes in okcupid

+This was done together with github.com/edenidan

 # Installation